Sashika Nisansala: Career

 Her first music video was released in 2010.
 During this period she sang singles as well as playback songs.
 Her first original music video is Chandra Payanna, which was released in 2021 on YouTube.
+To date, her musical career includes over 70 teledrama theme songs and more than 20 movie soundtracks.With a career spanning nearly three decades, she has won more than 40 prestigious and popular awards.